naninovel/docs/docs/en/guide/automated-testing.md

     .WithTransientState(GlobalStateMap.With(
         new CustomVariableManager.GlobalState {
             GlobalVariables = new[] {
-                new CustomVariable("g_completedX", CustomVariableScope.Global, new CustomVariableValue(true)),
+                new CustomVariable("completedX", new(true), CustomVariableScope.Meta),
-                new CustomVariable("g_completedY", CustomVariableScope.Global, new CustomVariableValue(true))
+                new CustomVariable("completedY", new(true), CustomVariableScope.Meta)
             }
         }))
 ```

-— above will initialize the engine with a clean state, simulating first game launch, but will additionally set `g_completedX` and `g_completedY` global variables to true.
+— above will initialize the engine with a clean state, simulating first game launch, but will additionally set `completedX` and `completedY` meta variables to true.

 ## Composing Sequences